perl11/cperl/STATUS.md

 * security and overlarge data fixes for Storable
 * include B-C, Cpanel::JSON::XS, YAML::XS, Devel::NYTProf, Term::ReadKey
 * improved redefined warnings
+* cperl specific toolchain modules, with support for cperl-only module versions with a 'c' suffix, and 10x faster JSON and YAML usage. (esp. with cpan).
+* many typed and modernized core modules, where signatures and types make sense, and cause not much trouble.

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.